Let your cursor hover over any date for more information about an event on that date.

 Details on the Class Credits for FAU Students

-We currently offer extra credit for FAU students' Intro to Astronomy class.
-The amount of the credit offered
+We currently offer additional credit for FAU students' Introduction to Astronomy class.
+The amount of the

-is 5 points for a night session and 3 points for a solar session.
-Though students may come as often as they like to any of the
+credit offered is 60 points for a night session and 40 points for a solar session.
+Though students may come as often as they like to

 If you can not make the regularly scheduled observation time, you can contact me for an appointment, however, you do not need to make an appointment for an already scheduled session.